 CVs are primarily used for academic purposes, such as applying for a position in the education- sector.
 It may include universities, fellowships, and grants.
 For instance, you need to use a CV if you apply for postdoctoral positions in higher education institutions or high-level research positions in the industry.
 Therefore, you need to know that where you are going to apply.

-On the contrary, a resume is used when applying for positions in the commercial industry, non-profit organizations, and the public sector.
-To make it simpler, you can say that a resume is used when applying for a regular job in a specific commonly.
+The resume is used when applying for positions in the commercial industry, non-profit organizations, and the public sector.
 It is often used after one year of experience in the industry.

-It is one the most exciting points as both CV and resume are being used interchangeably in some world places.
 For instance, in Australia, India, Pakistan, and South Africa, employers used them interchangeably.
 Furthermore, recruiters do not use the term resume in some parts of the world, like the United Kingdom, New Zealand, and other European countries.
 They use the term CV for both CV and resume.
 However, in the United States of America, recruiters do distinguish between CV and resume.
-They both are considered unique items according to their specifications.

 The Bottom Line:

 In a nutshell, there is a significant difference between Curriculum Vitae (CV) and Resume.
 Hence, you must know all these differences to avoid any inconvenience while applying for the job and secure a place for the interview.
-It would be best if you are acquainted with the nature of the job.
 It would be best if you remembered that a resume summarises your previous work, whereas a CV accounts for your long academic accomplishments.
 In addition, a CV is having general information, whereas a resume is to the point and targeted for a specific job.
 However, it is up to you to decide which is befitting for your purposes and job-seeking activities.